ukbendavies/secure-dev-workflow/README.md

 ### Style and usability enhancements

 - Windows Terminal enhancements with oh-my-posh
+- Uses integrated Windows OpenSSH Agent so you can work natively in Windows in Powershell
 - Enhanced PowerShell font readability with unicode support for graphical git prompts to support git context information
 - Source code directory consistency and simple powershell commands to support this flow. e.g. cdc <tab complete to change to the source directory>